Decathlon/vitamin-compose/menus/README.md

-`onClick: () -> Unit` | The callback to be called when the user click on the dropdown item `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `enabled: Boolean = true` | True if you can click on the button, otherwise false `contentPadding: PaddingValues = MenuDefaults.DropdownMenuItemContentPadding` | The padding applied to the content of this menu item
+`onClick: () -> Unit` | The callback to be called when the user click on the dropdown item `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `enabled: Boolean = true` | True if you can click on the button, otherwise false `interactionSource: MutableInteractionSource = remember { MutableInteractionSource() }` | Representing the stream of interaction for the dropdown item
-`interactionSource: MutableInteractionSource = remember { MutableInteractionSource() }` | Representing the stream of interaction for the dropdown item
+`colors: MenuItemColors = VitaminMenuItemColors.primary()` | The colors of the background and the content elements `contentPadding: PaddingValues = MenuDefaults.DropdownMenuItemContentPadding` | The padding applied to the content of this menu item
 `startIcon: (@Composable () -> Unit)? = null` | Icon displayed at the beginning of the dropdown item `endIcon: (@Composable () -> Unit)? = null` | Icon displayed at the end of the dropdown item `content: @Composable () -> Unit` | Option label displayed in the center of the dropdown item